capnplanet/codespaces-entity-detection/entity-profiler/README.md

    curl -X POST "http://localhost:8000/ingest_frame"      -F "camera_id=cam01"      -F "timestamp=1719945600.0"      -F "frame=@examples/sample_frame.jpg"
    ```

+### Ring-style snapshots

+- The `/ingest_frame` endpoint accepts a single JPEG/PNG frame; you can point a Ring-like webhook or snapshot script at it.
+Pass a stable `camera_id` per device and a POSIX `timestamp` in seconds.
+- If your device exposes RTSP, you can extract still frames with `ffmpeg` and post them the same way; the profiling and safety logic remains the same.
+- A helper script `examples/rtsp_snapshot_to_ingest.sh` shows how to grab one frame via `ffmpeg` and `curl` it to `/ingest_frame`.

 ### CLI utilities

 - Build profiles from a video or image directory and persist the store + summaries: